-Cambridge Strategy Group, Agile Elephant, Wavelength Law and University of Westminster are the joint hosts of the London event for the world’s largest legal hackathon – the Global Legal Hackathon (GLH) on February 22-24.
-On the 24 February a winner will be declared for London and that team will go through to the global (virtual) semi finals.
-On 25 March the finalists will be announced, and those teams will be invited to the gala finals held at a banquet in New York on 4 May, when a winner will be declared.
+Cambridge Strategy Group, Agile Elephant, and University of Westminster are the joint hosts of the London event for the world’s largest legal hackathon – the Global Legal Hackathon (GLH) on March 6-8.
+On the 8 March a winner will be declared for London and that team will go through to the global (virtual) semi finals on 22 March.
+The finalists will be announced, and those teams will be invited to the gala finals held at a banquet in London on a date and a venue in May to be announced shortly.
 Go to our FAQ section for a complete explanation of how to enter, get involved, the rules and guidelines, timings for the hackathon weekend and all of the information and resources available.
 This site covers the London event, follow this link for the Global site, or this link for the rules & guidelines.

 The goal is to bring the legal industry together, world-wide, to apply innovative ideas and emerging technologies to progress the business of law, or to facilitate access to the law from the public.